 Poignant daguerreotypes of California’s Gold Rush miners

-Virtually every prospector that could scrape enough gold dust together wanted to get a picture taken to send to loved ones back home, said Jane Aspinwall, an art historian who has researched Gold Rush photography.
+Virtually every prospector who could scrape enough gold dust together wanted a picture taken to send to loved ones back home, said Jane Aspinwall, an art historian who has researched Gold Rush photography.